The BioFiles - Bill Hubick

 Morphology and reproduction

-Parrot feather is a perennial plant.
-Parrot feather gets its name from its feather-like leaves that are arranged around the stem in whorls of four to six.
-The emergent stems and leaves are the most distinctive trait of parrot feather, as they can grow up to a foot above the water surface and look almost like small fir trees.
-The woody emergent stems grow over 5 feet / 1.5 m long and will extend to the bank and shore.
-Attached to the parrot feather are pinkish-white flowers that extend approximately 1/16 inches long.[4]
-As the water warms in the spring, parrot feather begins to flourish.
-Most plants flower in the spring; however, some also flower in the fall.
-Almost all plants of this species are female, in fact there are no male plants found outside of South America.[5]
-Seeds are not produced in any North American plants.
+Parrot feather is a perennial plant named for its feather-like leaves which grow in whorls of four to six around the stem.
+Its emergent stems and leaves are its most distinctive features, as they can grow up to a foot above the water's surface, resembling small fir trees.
+The woody emergent stems can grow to over 5 feet / 1.5 m tall and will extend to the bank and shore.
+Pinkish-white flowers measuring approximately 1/16 inches long extend out from the plant.[4]
+As the water warms in the spring, the species begins to flourish, and while most individuals flower in the spring, some also flower in autumn.
+Almost all plants of this species are female; in fact, no male plants have ever found outside of South America.[5]
+Seeds are not produced by any North American plants.
 Parrot feather reproduces asexually.
 New plants grow from fragments of already rooted plants.
-The plant has whorls of feathery blue-green to waxy gray-green leaves deeply cut into many narrow lobes.
+The plant has whorls of feathery, blue-green to waxy, grey-green leaves that are deeply cut into many narrow lobes.

 Kasselmann recently described a new variety, M. aquaticum var. santacatarinense, which distinguishes itself from the typical variety by its more stiff and robust habitus and pinnae that are fewer and broader.[6]